 Craig Hughes – Personal Tax Specialist

 Many buy-to-let property investors have had issues with the introduction of unfavourable tax policies in the last couple of years.
-With additional future changes on the way in April, investors may be contemplating selling up.
+With potential future increases to capital gains tax, investors may be contemplating selling up.
 But what aspects should be considered beforehand?

-By way of a recap, investors who bought into the buy-to-let property market face a constraint of tax relief of interest payments, the deduction of wear and tear relief and the addition of further 3% stamp duty fees for purchases of additional properties.
-From 6 April 2020, landlords will also have to consider future conditions on both of principal private residence (PPR) relief and letting relief was all but abolished, only now applying in very specific circumstances.
+By way of a recap, investors who bought into the buy-to-let property market now face a constraint on the tax relief of interest payments, the removal of wear and tear relief and the addition of further 3% stamp duty fees for purchases of additional properties.
+From 6 April 2020, the highly valuable, principal private residence (PPR) relief was also restricted and letting relief was all but abolished, only now applying in very specific circumstances.

-For B2L landlords who are considering of selling up, a catalogue of considerations follows:
+For B2L landlords who are considering selling up, a catalogue of considerations follows:

 Is your pre-sale tax reserve for the rental income sufficient?

 Even if one investor decides to sell, given the various changes, especially the conditions of mortgage interest relief, it is critical that landlords appropriate satisfactory funds to cover the tax owing from the rental profits made prior to a sale.